Probing Left-handed Heavy Neutral Leptons in the Vector Scotogenic Model: Lower limits

 In order to avoid overabundance, the thermally averaged cross section must satisfy the following lower bound (for instance, see references \cite{langacker,pdg2022,Profumo}):

 which provides a restriction for the parameter space as seen in Figure \ref{dmlims}.

-The collider limits presented in this work can be combined with the DM limits, as is shown in Figure \ref{comblims}.
-The lower limit in the coupling parameter space depends on the value of $|\beta_\tau|^2$, which is not constrained by the analysis presented in this work.
+The collider limits presented in this work can be combined with the DM limits, as is shown in Figure \ref{comblims}, there is an interesting interplay between the upper limits from ATLAS and the lower limit from dark matter.
+Due to this interplay, a large part of the parameter space in BP1 seems to be excluded by dark matter abundance, however, it's worth emphasizing that the lower limit is a rough approximation and a rigorous study on dark matter relic abundance can help to precisely rule out that part of the parameter space (the grey region in Figure \ref{comblims}).